Impact Acquire SDK Python

 Note

-The term session means the time the device drivers library is in process memory, which might be longer then the time the device is actually initialized.
-To remove a device driver from process memory, the device manager must be closed.
+• The term session means the time the device specific libraries are in process memory, which might be longer then the time the device is actually initialized.
+To remove device support libraries from process memory, the device manager must be closed.

 Attribute "fileFormat"